luchi1714/P2P-Blockchain-Network/README.md

 7. To create a transaction that will be mined into a block enter your account name, transaction ID and an amount the click on the *Make Transaction*.

+8. To view the cheesechain click on *print Cheesechain* at the top of the UI.

+9. Click on *Stop Client* when you wish to stop mining.

 ## interpretation of messages on the client console